TheCrittaC/RotoScan/README.md

 address" of the phone must be specified in the program (for example, Verizon's are phonenumber@vtext.com).

+As of version 0.7, there is also a rudimentary Swing GUI included with the program.
+Executable .jar files of both the CLI and GUI versions of RotoScan can be found in the [GitHub repository](https://github.com/TheCrittaC/RotoScan).

 The code to send email via a GMail address was modified from code at [this page](http://www.mkyong.com/java/javamail-api-sending-email-via-gmail-smtp-example/).

 This program uses JSoup and JavaMail.
 Both of these jar files are included in